Kernel-Elastic Autoencoder for Molecular Design: Result

 where $LogP$ is the octanol-water partition coefficient of molecule $m$ calculated using Crippen's approach from the atom contributions~\cite{wildman1999prediction}.
 SA is the synthetic accessibility score,~\cite{ertl2009estimation} while $\text{{ring}}(m)$ corresponds to the number of rings with more than six members in the molecule.

 To demonstrate that CKAE generates molecules that are strongly correlated to the conditioned value, we analyzed the correlation between the properties of CKAE-generated molecules and the specified input condition.
 Figure~\ref{fig:conditions_corr} shows the mean PLogP value obtained from 1,000 CKAE-generated molecules, strongly correlated to the PLogP value used as a condition (correlation coefficient 0.9997).
 The distribution of PLogP values of the training set, rendered as a histogram in Figure~\ref{fig:conditions_corr}, shows the range of PLogP values used for CKAE training.
+We have also trained a separate model using the dataset from Lim et al \cite{lim2018molecular} who developed a Conditional-VAE (CVAE) with Recurrent Neural Network (RNN) architectures to sample molecules given five distinct pharmaceutically relevant properties.
+The comparison between CKAE and CVAE from Lim et al further shows that CKAE generates candidates correlating to the asked conditions and outperforms the given baseline by a wide margin (~Table \ref{table:Lim_Compare}).

-Instead of using regressors to navigate in the latent space\cite{jin2018junction,richards2022conditional,ma2021gf,yan2022molecule} , a procedure called Similarity Exhaustion Search (SES) was developed for constraint optimizations.
+Instead of using regressors to navigate in the latent space\cite{jin2018junction,richards2022conditional,ma2021gf,yan2022molecule}, a procedure called Similarity Exhaustion Search (SES) was developed for constraint optimizations.
 SES aims to find molecules that are both similar to the target molecule and have higher desired properties (e.g., PLogP) by using the same or slightly perturbed latent vector representations with gradually increasing conditions.
-Importantly, the CKAE output is robust even if the condition or latent vector is slightly changed.
-Formally, $f(z,c) \approx f(z + \Delta_{z}, c + \Delta_{c})$ for small values of $\Delta_{z}$ and $\Delta_{c})$ when $f(x,c)$ is the decoding output function of latent vector $z$ subject to the constraint of $c$ (e.g., $\text{PLogP}=c$).
+Formally, $f(z,c) \approx f(z + \Delta_{z}, c + \Delta_{c})$ for small values of $\Delta_{z}$ and $\Delta_{c}$ where $f(z,c)$ is the decoding output function of latent vector $z$ subject to the condition $c$ (e.g., $\text{PLogP}=c$).
 When the generative model has high enough NUVR values, it is able to pinpoint the exact latent vector location and perform an exhaustive search for all possible $\Delta z$.
 Therefore, SES combines beam search with iterative sampling under various conditions to identify chemically similar molecules that closely resemble the target compound in the latent space.
 The details of SES can be found in Section~\ref{sec:SES}.